 There’s always the potential to make mistakes when you decide to borrow money.
-No matter whether you’re taking a loan from a bank, a credit union or a payday loan company, if you fail to meet your repayments, then penalties can occur.
-While an online payday loan is a simple, effective way to plug a brief financial gap, it’s always worth being aware of any possible pitfalls beforehand.
-Here’s what you shouldn’t do when embarking on a payday loan.
+No matter whether you’re seeking finance from a bank, a credit union or a short-term credit provider, if you fail to meet your repayments, then penalties can occur.
+While seeking help from a credit provider is a simple, effective way to plug a brief financial gap, it’s always worth being aware of any payday loan mistakes beforehand.
+Here’s what you shouldn’t do when embarking on short-term finance.

-Mistake #1 – Taking Out A Loan To Pay Another Loan
+#1 Payday Loan Mistake: Taking Out A Loan To Pay Another Loan

 If you already have a loan or other debts and you are having trouble keeping up with the repayments, it’s not a good idea to turn to a payday loan company, or any other lender in an attempt to borrow your way out of the problem.
 This will just lead to more debt, more repayments and more problems.
 Seek out financial advice instead from an organisation such as the money advice service.

-Before you take out a payday loan, or any other sort of credit, you must be aware of where your cash flow is coming from and when it is going to arrive.
-Not knowing when you will next have money, but taking out a loan anyway, can lead to higher levels of debt.
+Before you take out any other sort of credit, you must be aware of where your cash flow is coming from and when it is going to arrive.
+Not knowing when you will next have money, but taking out a loan anyway can lead to higher levels of debt.
 Ensure that you will know how and when you can pay back the money borrowed, and the interest that will be accrued, before taking the loan.

 UK Payday loans are there for short-term emergencies or sudden financial shortfalls.
 You should only borrow enough to cover these eventualities, rather than relying on them as a source of general finance.
 Just take what you need for your current situation and be aware of how much you’ll be able to repay.
 Taking more than you require will just mean additional repayments in the future.

 #4 Biggest Payday Loan Error: Not Doing Your Research